snblaise/snblaise/README.md

 I'm **Blaise**, a passionate Devops Engineer.
 Welcome to my GitHub universe! 🚀

 ## About Me
-- Over 6+ years of hands-on experience as a DevOps engineer, proficient in implementing and optimizing CI/CD pipelines, orchestrating cloud migrations, and automating infrastructure management using industry-leading tools and methodologies.
+- A hands-on experience as a DevOps engineer, proficient in implementing and optimizing CI/CD pipelines, orchestrating cloud migrations, and automating infrastructure management using industry-leading tools and methodologies.
 - Orchestrated the seamless integration of various version control systems such as Git, SVN, Perforce, and ClearCase, enhancing the efficiency of source code management processes.